ksudhanshu961/detect_and_organizer/README.md

 # Detect_and_organizer
-> This application let's you organize your files according to their extension type in separate folders after you have downloaded
+> This application let's you organize your files according to their type in separate folders after you have downloaded it.

 **Supported OS: Windows**

 **Supported Browsers:   Google Chrome, Brave, Chromium**

+**You don't need to run this app again & again to arrange your files.
+Just Setup it with simple steps given below**

 # To setup it, follow the steps given below: